mvysny/mvysny.github.io/_posts/2021-9-23-on-effective-teams.md

 the [What You Can Learn From Steve Jobs About Hiring](https://artisantalent.com/steve-jobs-about-hiring/) article.
 Let's instead focus on the mechanics of how exactly the A+ players almost always outclass B and C players.

+> Note: this [video of a former Tesla employee](https://www.youtube.com/watch?v=6edPaRGyHIQ) tells the same tale
+> much more eloquently.
+A must watch.

 ## A Genealogy Of A Big Company

 A company (let's call the company 'BC') hires all sorts of people: the A+ players, the A players, B and C as well.